aherbert/gdsc-smlm/docs/model_plugins.rst

 The TP and FP totals thus represent the score that can be achieved for a perfect results filter that is able to correctly allow any fit results that are within the match distance, and optionally signal factor, of a true localisation and reject all other fit results.
 If a candidate fails to be fitted but is close to a true localisation it will not be included in the TP/FP assessment scores.
 However the original number of localisations that were simulated is known and this can be used to produce a False Negative (FN) score as the number of localisations minus the TP, i.e. how many spots were missed.

-Note that the use of a ramped score function based on distance and signal allows the comparison of scores between different fitting algorithms, since some algorithms may fit the spots closer to the true localisation.
-Also note that if it is not clear at what level to set the scoring thresholds then using a ramped distance score will produce the same results as repeating the analysis with multiple thresholds and averaging the score (with the same weighting applied by the ramp).
+Note that the use of a ramped score function based on distance (and signal factor) allows the comparison of scores between different fitting algorithms, since some algorithms may fit the spots closer to the true localisation.
+Also note that if it is not clear at what level to set the match distance and signal factor then using a ramped score will produce similar results as repeating the analysis with multiple thresholds and averaging the score with the same ramped weighting for each scoring threshold.

 Parameters